wgmyers/repoco/INSTALL.md

 In particular, you need to create the config/sites directory, if that is where you are putting things.

-Use config/example/example.com.yml as a template for your own sites.
+Use `config/example/example.com.yml` as a template for your own sites.

 FIXME: Currently, we can only edit .md files in the root directory of the git repo.
 This is a bug and I am fixing it.

-Next, same thing with .secrets.example - obviously the DB user and test DB user should be the same as in last step.
+Next, same thing with `.secrets.example` - obviously the DB user and test DB user should be the same as in last step.

 Finally, you need to decide where you are putting your git repos.
-These must be work-trees, not bare repos - one option is to have them in a subdirectory of the repoco clone called 'repos' - git will ignore these so you can safely put them there.
+These must be work-trees, not bare repos - one option is to have them in a subdirectory of the repoco clone called `repos` - git will ignore these so you can safely put them there.
 Or whereever else you like.
 Or you may already have them somewhere.

 Either way, you need to tell repoco where they are.